 Your team: Do you have a small group of people who can be permanently organized into an Agile team and assigned to your project?
 If so, go Agile.
 If you need to pull together a big team, you’re going to tend more toward Waterfall.

 Your organization: Got a small to mid-sized company running on lean methodology?
 If you need to produce a minimum viable product (MVP) and release updates quickly, you’re going to lean towards Agile.
 If you’re part of a huge organization and your project needs input from several teams or departments, you’ll be more on the Waterfall end of the spectrum.

 In any case, you’ll probably be pulling a little from each method, depending on what works for you.

 Still not sure how much of each method you need?
 It may be time to call in an expert.

 Omni is a Wisconsin-based technology consulting company with experience in project management — both traditional and Agile.
 Our IT consultants can take a look at your project, give you advice on how to manage it and help you set up a custom software development process that will get your project developed and out the door.

 Still wondering if Agile or Waterfall is right for your next IT project?
-Join us for our upcoming webinar on January 24, 2019 to find out.
-Register here: https://www.omniresources.com/should-i-choose-waterfall-or-agile
+Watch our on-demand webinar on Agile vs. Waterfall to find out.

 Ready to find out where you are on the Agile-Waterfall Spectrum?